Nonemptiness of single affine Deligne-Lusztig varieties: Introduction

 In order to define $W_x$, we make a new observation on a certain structure of the set of critical strips containing $x$ (\Cref{mainprop1}).
 More precisely, let $\Phi$ be the set of (relative) roots of $G$ and, for simplicity, $x$ lie in the dominant Weyl chamber.
 Next, denote by $\Phi_x$ the set of positive roots whose critical strip contains $x$.
 Then, $\Phi_x$ is ``anti-closed'' in the sense that if $\alpha+\beta\in\Phi_x$ for two positive roots $\alpha$ and $\beta$ then $\alpha\in \Phi_x$ or $\beta\in\Phi_x$.
 Alternatively, it is equivalent to that the complement of $\Phi_x$ in the set of positive roots is closed.

 Using this, we show that the set $W_x$ is well-defined (\Cref{mainprop2}) and that $W_x$ contains exactly the elements needed for the `$\sigma$-support test' (cf. \Cref{suppinJgen}).
-After that, we follow the strategy of \cite{GHN} as explained in \cref{knownresult} with more careful study on the $W_x$-action on dominant cocharacters.
+After that, we follow the strategy of \cite{GHN} as explained in \Cref{knownresult} with more careful study on the $W_x$-action on dominant cocharacters.
 We also use the positivity of the coroot-coefficients of dominant cocharacters (see \Cref{oldpos}) and work with the exact (positive) coefficients in the proof of \Cref{mainthm} (1) and (3).

 \begin{rem} There has been an interesting coincidence happening while we have been working on this problem.
 Felix Schremmer (\cite{Sch}) recently defined a set called `length-positive' in his work on the generic Newton point.
 Our work and Schremmer's work do not overlap, that is, the results are rather complementary.
-However, the length-positive set of Schremmer turns out to be a $W_0$-conjugate of the set $W_x$ of ours. \end{rem}
+However, the length-positive set of Schremmer $LP(x)$ is closely related to the set $W_x$ of ours.
+(See \Cref{LPandWx}.) \end{rem}